Click on a question to see the answer.

 If any of the above situations applies, we select the Circular E method.

-You can see the calculation for each method by clicking the link shown below:
+You can see the calculation for each method, as follows: